Monitor CCTV Equipment with PRTG: Complete Video Surveillance Guide

 • Control of production processes

-• Security surveillance of public spaces
+• Security systems of public spaces

 • Home Security

 Basically the monitoring of CCTV depends strongly on which data is available and shared by your device.
-But, as a rule of thumb, if your device can communicate via SNMP or if you can pull data through any kind of REST API or HTTP API, you are able to monitor your device with PRTG.
+But, as a rule of thumb, if your device can communicate via SNMP or if you can pull data through any kind of REST API or HTTP API, you are able to monitor your device with Paessler PRTG.

-Generally we recommend that you at least ping the device (as long as it is IP based) to see if it’s up and running (this can be done by our Ping Sensor).
-Alternatively, if it has a web GUI, you can use our HTTP sensor to ensure the GUI is working properly.
+Generally we recommend that you at least ping the device (as long as it is IP based) to see if it's up and running (this can be done by our Ping Sensor).
+Verify network connectivity to IP CCTV cameras and video recorder devices.
+Cloud Ping v2 sensor can monitor camera availability from multiple global locations for real-time status updates.

 What?
 Why?
 How?

-Power Supply/ UPS This helps you to locate reasons for trouble of your CCTV system; is it really the camera that’s broken or is there something wrong with the power supply?
+Power Supply/ UPS This helps you to locate reasons for trouble of your CCTV systems; is it really the camera that's broken or is there something wrong with the power supply?
 Through Ping, direct SNMP polls, passive SNMP Traps and passive HTTP Push Data

 (Rest-)API What?